Code-Institute-Submissions/sami-sinnari-MilestoneProject2/README.md

 > - _"I want to see some of their previous PC designs before ordering"_
 > - **I created the section called "Gallery" in order to prove the customers we are dedicatet in our work.**
 > - _"I want to get in touch with the company because i'd like to add some feature in a PC"_
-> - **I created the section called "Contact Us" so customers can get it touch with us regarding any need.**
+> - **I created the section called "Contact Us" so customers can get it touch with us regarding any need.
+The 'Send' button is connected with EmailJS so we can receive a message.**
 > - _"I want to be able to subscribe to PCbuilds so I can get update on their future computers."_
 > - **I created the card in the footer where customers can Subscribe to us so they can stay up to date with any news.**
 > - _"I want to be able to join a facebook/instagram or twitter page so I can get to know the company"_